explore. discover. learn.

 Have you ever wondered what microscopic life forms live in a drop of ocean water?
 This new exhibit explains everything about it!
 From phytoplankton to zooplankton, this interactive exhibit features the many different types of tiny organism that you can't see with the naked eye.
 With the help of a giant touch screen, learn to identify and pronounce the names of various species.

 The Pier’s unique oceanfront setting makes it a prime location for scientific data collection and unique research projects.
-Our partners at the University of North Carolina's Coastal Studies Institute (UNC-CSI) collaborate with researchers from around the world to study the feasibility of creating renewable energy from the power of the ocean.
+Our partners at the East Carolina University's Integrated Coastal Programs (ECU - ICP) and the Coastal Studies Institute (CSI) collaborate with researchers from around the world to study the feasibility of creating renewable energy from the power of the ocean.
 To understand the nearshore environment these scientists continuously observe ocean and atmospheric conditions with highly specialized instruments deployed from the end of Jennette's Pier.
 Thanks to the wonders of modern technology we are able to immediately share that information with you via the Research Center located in the lobby or on our Current Conditions page.

 OUTSIDE ON THE PIER